Mike Bloomfield: The Electric Flag (1967–1968)

-Bloomfield tired of the Butterfield Band's rigorous touring schedule and, relocating to San Francisco, sought to create his own group.
+Bloomfield tired of the Butterfield Band's rigorous touring schedule, relocated to San Francisco, and sought to create his own group.
 He formed the short-lived Electric Flag in 1967, with two longtime Chicago collaborators, Barry Goldberg and vocalist Nick Gravenites.
 The band featured a horn section.
 The band's rhythm section was composed of bassist Harvey Brooks and drummer Buddy Miles.
 Miles had previously played in Wilson Pickett's touring band, while Brooks had performed with Al Kooper in bands in New York City, and had played with both Kooper and Bloomfield on Bob Dylan's Highway 61 Revisited.
 The group's first effort was the soundtrack for director-producer Roger Corman's 1967 movie The Trip, which was recorded in the spring of that year.

 The Electric Flag debuted at the 1967 Monterey Pop Festival and issued an album, A Long Time Comin', in April 1968 on Columbia Records.
 Critics complimented the group's distinctive, intriguing sound but found the record itself somewhat uneven.
-By that time, however, the band was already disintegrating; rivalries between members, shortsighted management, and heroin abuse all took their toll.
-Shortly after the release of that album, Bloomfield left his own band, with Gravenites, Goldberg, and bassist Harvey Brooks following.
+By that time, however, the band was already disintegrating, with rivalries between members, shortsighted management, and heroin abuse all taking their toll.
+Shortly after the release of that album, Bloomfield left the band, with Gravenites, Goldberg, and bassist Harvey Brooks following.